 At a broader scale, the European Environmental Bureau found that extending the lifespan of electronics by just one year could save the EU 4million tons of CO2 emissions annually.

 In 2019, the world generated 53.6 million metric tons of e-waste, of which only 17.4% was properly recycled.
-Global e-waste is projectedto reach 74 million metric tons by 2030.
+Global e-waste is projected to reach 74 million metric tons by 2030.
 Computers contain toxic components such as lead, cadmium, and chromium, which can contaminate soil and water when they are disposed of in landfills.
-Each refurbished computer is oneless device entering that waste stream.
+By extending a device's life by repair or purchasing reuse, you are creating less e-waste.

 Computers contain lead (which can cause brain damage), cadmium (which can damage lungs), and chromium (linked to allergic reactionsand liver damage).
-Refurbishing keeps these hazardous materials in productiveuse rather than allowing them to leach into the environment.
+Refurbishing keeps these hazardous materials in productive use rather than allowing them to leach into the environment.
+Free Geek Toronto ensures that tech that is donated to us is either reused or sent to our certified recycling, Quantum Lifecycle, to dealt with in an ethical and environmentally-friendly manner.

-Digitunity's refurbishment efforts conserved enough energyto power about 4,545 U.S. households for a year, reducing emissions equivalentto taking over 2,672 cars off the road.
+Digitunity's refurbishment efforts conserved enough energy to power about 4,545 North American households for a year, reducing emissions equivalentto taking over 2,672 cars off the road.
 They prevented the generation of solid waste equivalent to that produced by 5,229 households.
-Similarly, TechSoup's Refurbished Hardware Program has distributed more than 194,000 devices since 2006, generating more than $37 million in environmental cost savings, accordingto the EPA's electronics benefits calculator.
+Free Geek Toronto has refurbished over 1,200 computers in the last five years, and we hope to increase those numbers expontential over the next couple of years.

 By donating your unwanted tech to Free Geek Toronto, you're creating the opportunity for that tech to be refurbished and reused.
 The more we can decrease our reliance on new devices, the larger impact we'll have on envirnomental impact of technology.